Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

 Currently, I am delving deeper into research and actively seeking opportunities for research internships and pursuing a PhD.

-Finally, I would like to thank all the people who have accompanied and helped me in my life and work, especially my senior, [Hongbin Na](https://hongbin-ze.github.io/), for his patient and professional advice and pleasant collaboration.
+Finally, I would like to thank who have accompanied and helped me in my life and work, especially my senior, [Hongbin Na](https://hongbin-ze.github.io/), for his patient and professional advice and pleasant collaboration.